 In order to shorten GCL configuration time, Advantech has provided several example project files for some typical applications.
-You can find these example project files on the CD with the ADAM module.
+These application example files are enclosed in .NET class library and available in HDD after installation.
+You can find it on C:\Program Files\Advantech\AdamApax.NET Utility\Source\Example\ADAM-6000 GCL Example Project.
 Simply load these example project files by clicking the Project Content button of GCL Menu bar (Refer to the Table 7.1 of Section 7.2).
 You can modify an example project based on your application requirements.
 Then you can download the modified project to your module and execute it.
 We will introduce each example project file in more detail below: